chriswailes/RLTK/examples/kazoo/chapter 6/Chapter6-old.md

 	then:    ; preds = %entry
 		%calltmp = call double @foo()
-		br label %merge
+		br label %ifcont

 	else:    ; preds = %entry
 		%calltmp1 = call double @bar()
-		br label %merge
+		br label %ifcont

-	merge:    ; preds = %else, %then
+	ifcont:    ; preds = %else, %then
 		%iftmp = phi double [ %calltmp, %then ], [ %calltmp1, %else ]
 		ret double %iftmp
 	}

 This code is fairly simple: the entry block evaluates the conditional expression ("x" in our case here) and compares the result to 0.0 with the "fcmp one" instruction ('one' is "Ordered and Not Equal").
 Based on the result of this expression, the code jumps to either the "then" or "else" blocks, which contain the expressions for the true/false cases.

-Once the then/else blocks are finished executing, they both branch back to the 'merge' block to execute the code that happens after the if/then/else.
+Once the then/else blocks are finished executing, they both branch back to the 'ifcont' block to execute the code that happens after the if/then/else.
 In this case the only thing left to do is to return to the caller of the function.
 The question then becomes: how does the code know which expression to return?

 The answer to this question involves an important SSA operation: the [Phi operation](http://en.wikipedia.org/wiki/Static_single_assignment_form).
 If you're not familiar with SSA, the [wikipedia article](http://en.wikipedia.org/wiki/Static_single_assignment_form) is a good introduction and there are various other introductions to it available on your favorite search engine.
 The short version is that "execution" of the Phi operation requires "remembering" which block control came from.
 The Phi operation takes on the value corresponding to the input control block.
 In this case, if control comes in from the "then" block, it gets the value of "calltmp".
 If control comes from the "else" block, it gets the value of "calltmp1".